 Gig Economy Workers Provide Perfect Efficient Staffing Model in Customer Service

 As with Uber, Lyft, PostMates, or any other gig economy platform, you only pay for the service you get.
 With a car service for example, you pay for your driver to not only to drive, but also to arrive and wait.
 With Uber, you only pay for the actual ride, which lowers costs.
 Customer feedback on aggregate for these platforms is universally positive.
-The flexibility and scaleable nature of the on-demand economy applies to the customer service industry as well.
+The flexibility and scalable nature of the on-demand economy applies to the customer service industry as well.
 By paying workers on a per-resolution basis, you’re only staffing and paying for the work needed at your company.

 Your company grows or seasonal trends create a surge of tickets and you need to scale?
 Great, turn up the dial!
 (Or rather, let the dial turn itself.)
 Need to cut back on your customer support team?
 No worries, the on-demand model is distributed among a large team and no one will get offended if scaling customer service for you means temporarily scaling downward.

 How to do on-demand customer support with Simplr

 With the COVID-19 crisis upending revenue forecasting, it’s more important than ever that customer service staffing is as efficient yet high-quality as possible.
 Staffing customer service teams with on-demand gig workers is a convenient way to ensure your company delivers quality customer service within a flexible model.

 Intelligently staffing customer success is even more achievable now thanks to the rapidly increasing numbers of customer support gig workers throughout the US.
 This is the case even if your customer support issues are complex or you already have an in-house support team that you’d like to free up for critical projects.
 It is good practice to carefully plan which tasks are to be outsourced and who to hire.
 Effective utilization of talents can reduce overhead expenses without sacrificing excellent customer experience.
 Can customer service scale and can customer experience actually be improved with the help of an outside partner?
 If our raving customer success stories are anything to go on, we’d very much say “yes!”